ayuusweetfish/Nectar-Nexus/misc/solutions/README.md

 # Hints and Solutions to _Nectar Nexus_

-The solution to each puzzle will be given as a string of digits:
+The solution to each puzzle will be given as a sequence of digits:
 - Digit 0 denotes an empty step (without triggering blossoms);
 - Digit 1-9 denote the triggering of a blossom of that respective number — refer to the screenshots attached.

-This string can be typed directly into the game screen to progress through each step.
-For clarity, digits are displayed in groups of four.
+This sequence can be typed directly into the game screen to progress through each step.
+For clarity, digits are displayed in groups, separated by spaces.

 The rule for turning, in case you need it: